 • Dr Charlotte Lemanski, Senior Lecturer of Geography, University of Cambridge – Energy Innovation for Low-Cost Housing in India and South Africa: Strategies for Interdisciplinary and Cross-Institutional Dialogue

 • Professor Henrietta Moore, Director of the Institute for Global Prosperity, University College London – Public Services and Vulnerability in the Lebanese Context of Large-Scale Displacement

 • Professor Michael Osborne, Professor of Adult and Lifelong Learning, University of Glasgow – Strengthening Urban Engagement of Universities in Asia and Africa (SUEUAA)

-> • Dr Harry Smith, Associate Professor of Energy, Geoscience, Infrastructure and Society, Heriot-Watt University – Co-Production of Landslide Risk Management Strategies Through Development of Community-Based Infrastructure in Latin American Cities
+• Dr Harry Smith, Associate Professor, School of Energy, Geoscience, Infrastructure and Society, Heriot-Watt University – Co-Production of Landslide Risk Management Strategies Through Development of Community-Based Infrastructure in Latin American Cities

-> • Professor Jonathan Spencer, Regius Professor of South Asian Language, University of Edinburgh – Rebuilding Kinship and Care after Dislocation in Urban South Asia: Colombo and Lahore Compared
+• Professor Jonathan Spencer, Regius Professor of South Asian Language, University of Edinburgh – Rebuilding Kinship and Care after Dislocation in Urban South Asia: Colombo and Lahore Compared

 • Professor John Twigg, Principal Research Fellow of Risk and Resilience, Overseas Development Institute – Safer Self-Recovery: Promoting Resilient Urban Reconstruction after Disasters

 • Dr Antonis Vradis, Lecturer and Vice-Chancellor's Research Fellow of Geography, Loughborough University – NutriCities: Building Urban Resilience Through Grassroots Nutritional Infrastructures.

 For further details about the thirteen research projects, please see here.